pagkly/Zed/Investopedia3/Going Private Definition.md

 Many going private transactions involve significant amounts of debt.
 In these situations, the assets of the acquired company are used as collateral for the loans, and its cashflows are used to pay for debt servicing.

-Another common example of going private transactions is a [tender offer](https://www.investopedia.com/terms/t/tenderoffer.asp).
+Another common example of going private transactions is a [[tender offer]](https://www.investopedia.com/terms/t/tenderoffer.asp).
 This occurs when a company or individual makes a public offer to buy most or all of a company’s shares.
 At times, tender offers are made (and accepted) even when the current management team of the target company does not want the company to be sold.
-In this situation, the tender offer is referred to as a [hostile takeover](https://www.investopedia.com/terms/h/hostiletakeover.asp).
+In this situation, the tender offer is referred to as a [[hostile takeover]](https://www.investopedia.com/terms/h/hostiletakeover.asp).

 Because the entity putting forward the tender offer can be a public corporation, tender offers are often financed using a mixture of cash and shares.
 For example, Company A might make a tender offer to Company B in which the shareholders of Company B would receive 80% of the offer in cash and 20% in shares of Company A.

 ## Real World Example of a Going Private Transaction

 In December 2015, the private-equity group JAB Holding Company announced its plans to acquire Keurig Green Mountain.
-Unlike many private-equity buyouts, this was an [all-cash offer](https://www.investopedia.com/terms/a/all-cash-deal.asp).
+Unlike many private-equity buyouts, this was an [[all-cash offer]](https://www.investopedia.com/terms/a/all-cash-deal.asp).

 The offer priced the shares at $92, a nearly 80% premium over their market value prior to the announcement.
 Unsurprisingly, share prices rose dramatically following the announcement and the company accepted the offer shortly thereafter.